zoilorys/craft-react-external-server/README.md

 2. Then tell Composer to load the plugin:

-        composer require alexk/craft-react
+        composer require zoilorys/craft-react-external-server

 In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft React.

 ## Setup

-In the plugin settings, add the following entries:
+In the plugin settings, add the following entry:

 `Environment: "client_side", "server_side" or "both"`

-`Server Bundle: "PATH_TO_SERVER_BUNDLE"`

 or override the settings globally in `config/react.php`

+And add `NODE_SOCK_PATH` to .env with your `node.sock` file location (refer to [Symfony React Sandbox/external-server.js](https://github.com/Limenius/symfony-react-sandbox/blob/master/external-server.js#L6) for usage)

 ```php